 Identify, plan, and achieve your life goals.

-Launch is designed for teens and young adults, age 16-25, who are interested in taking the next step toward their future.
+Launch is designed for teens and young adults, age 16-25, who are interested in beginning to plan for their future.
 Launch is a program for individuals who:

 - Have a goal of living independently, continuing education, building relationships, or connecting with the community.